mcl7659/hfoss2024-blogs/_posts/2024-03-06-bug-fix-isha.md

 community.
 I chose this community because the languages were semi familiar to me, as my specialty is low level languages with some experience in python.

+It was challenging to find a community because of how intimidating some of the content was for me to at least partially understand.
+A lot of my time was spent finding this community.

 ## The Issue

 So I reached out and was assigned the issue relating to moving icons to a directory and relinking them.
 This was issue #4.